The Oracle and The Prism: A Decoupled and Efficient Framework for Generative Recommendation Explanation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper addressed the critical challenge of generating high-quality, personalized, and faithful explanations for recommender systems.
 We identified a fundamental limitation in existing coupled, multi-task frameworks: the inherent trade-off between recommendation accuracy and explanation quality.
 To overcome this, we introduced \textbf{Prism}, a novel \textbf{decoupled framework} that cleanly separates the ranking and explanation generation tasks.
 By leveraging knowledge distillation and a user-aware adaptation of the GenRec architecture, Prism demonstrates that a compact, fine-tuned student model can not only compete with but also surpass strong zero-shot baselines and classic attention-based sequence-to-sequence models.
 Human evaluations particularly highlighted its superiority in terms of persuasiveness, personalization, and faithfulness, with the model even exhibiting a degree of robustness against potential noise from the teacher model.
 Prism's lightweight design (\textit{140M parameters, $1.91$ GB peak memory}) enables edge deployment.
 In practical e-commerce testing, explanation latency dropped to $190$ ms, meeting real-time Web application requirements.
-In conclusion, our work provides strong empirical evidence that a decoupled, distillation-based approach is a viable and effective pathway toward building more trustworthy and user-centric recommender systems.
+In conclusion, our work provides strong empirical evidence that a decoupled, distillation-based approach is a viable and effective pathway toward building more trustworthy and user-centric recommender systems.Furthermore, our sensitivity analysis confirmed Prism's robust plug-and-play capability, adaptively handling inputs of varying quality and faithfully reflecting the upstream ranker's performance.

-While this study establishes a robust \textit{Proof-of-Concept} for the decoupling principle, several limitations naturally point to promising avenues for \textbf{future work}: \begin{itemize} \item \textbf{Architectural Exploration:} The user-aware mechanism, while effective, is adopted directly from GenRec.
-Future research could explore more advanced personalization techniques, such as \textbf{dynamic user embeddings} or \textbf{meta learning strategies for cold-start users\cite{yuan2023user}}, to further enhance explanation quality.
+While this study establishes a robust \textit{Proof-of-Concept} for the decoupling principle, several limitations naturally point to promising avenues for \textbf{future work}: \begin{itemize}

-\item \textbf{Generalizability and Benchmarking:} Our empirical assessment was conducted on two classic datasets, and the scope precluded inclusion of very recent models (\textit{e.g., RAG-based}) or explicit cross-domain tests.
-A critical next step is to evaluate Prism against a wider array of state-of-the-art models and across more diverse domains (\textit{e.g., e-commerce, news}) to thoroughly verify its generalizability.